scoconno/scoconno.github.io/mind/functionalism/index.md

 title: Functionalism
 ---

 This week we are considering the view that what it is to have a mind is to be able to perform sufficiently complex computations.
 On this view, minds are merely very complex computers.
-To introduce you to the topic, please have conversation with this [program](http://www.mitsuku.com).
+To introduce you to the topic, please have a conversation with this [program](http://www.mitsuku.com).

 ## Reading